stitenko/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/geofencing-calculated-field.md

 - "INSIDE": If the entity is present in any of the zones within the group.
 - "OUTSIDE": If the entity is not present in any of them.

 Click "Add zone group" to configure a new group.

-> **💡 Naming Tip**: The zone group name is used as a prefix for the generated geofencing telemetry (e.g., Name + `Status` and Name + `Event`).
-> We recommend using camelCase (e.g., restrictedArea instead of Restricted Area) to ensure your output keys are clean and easy to use (e.g., `restrictedAreaStatus`, `restrictedAreaEvent`).

 In the zone group configuration window, specify the following settings:

+#### Name

+The zone group name is used as a prefix for the generated geofencing telemetry (e.g., Name + `Status` and Name + `Event`).
+We recommend using camelCase (e.g., restrictedArea instead of Restricted Area) to ensure your output keys are clean and easy to use (e.g., `restrictedAreaStatus`, `restrictedAreaEvent`).

 #### Entity type